-GraphQL is a specification that describes a declarative query language in which web and mobile clients can ask an API for the exact data they want.
+GraphQL is a specification that describes a declarative query language in which web and mobile clients can ask an application programming interface (API) for the exact data they want.

-Schema: Is the center of GraphQL implementation.
-It describes the functionality available to the clients which are connecting to it.
+Schema: the center of GraphQL implementation.
+It describes the functionality available to the clients that are connecting to it.

-Query: Is an API request made by the client machine application.
+Query: an API request made by the client machine application.
 It supports augments and points to arrays.
-Query is used to read or fetch values.
+A query is used to read or fetch values.